32Bites/alpm-ll.rs/README.md

 This repo also contains the alpm-sys crate, providing raw bindings for libalpm.
 Although you probably just want to use the alpm crate instead.

+# My Changes

+I changed this library to be entirely dependent on loading libalpm at runtime through libloading.
+Allows for this to be utilized as an optional dependency at runtime.
+This is useful for utilities that may potentially need to use libalpm, but, may not have the ability to due to system constraints.

+Signed, Noah Shanaberger.